odangitsdjang/jolt/README.md

 ### PART III - Saving to the server

  6. Add an edit button on the card that displays a form to edit the person's name and birthday.
 The form should be displayed inline (toggle the name and birthday on the *Card* to be form inputs).
  7. Add a *Save* button to the form that updates the person's attributes by making a PATCH request to `http://localhost:3008/people/[the person's id goes here]`.
+After sucessfully making the request, it should toggle back to read mode and show the updated name and birthday.
 Note from the json-server documentation:
  > A POST, PUT or PATCH request should include a Content-Type: application/json header to use the JSON in the request body.
-8. Create a component that renders a `<select></select>` element For the person's home world.
+8. Create a component that renders a `<select></select>` element For the person's home world when in edit mode.
 Pass in the list of planets from the API a prop to create options for the select element.
 Use each planet's id as the value like so `<option value=1>Tatooine</option>`.
 Make sure that this saves correctly to the server

 ### PART IV - Favoriting Cards